 Arriving in the desolate border town of Huaquillas at 05:30 the next morning, we warily wander about the shoddy town in darkness until locating the dingy Immigration office.
 Sprawled on the sidewalk waiting for it to open, we learn that our next destination will first require crossing the border, and then sleuthing out transport to a town called Tumbez; where we should be able to snare another bus bound for Lima, Peru.

 When the office opens, people wander in and receive clearance.
 We, however, are detained and motioned to sit down at the far side of the room.
 After twenty minutes I approach the desk, but with a scowl and arrogant sullenness, the ass-wipe in charge looks up, making a brushing away gesture with the back of his hand as if I were a flying insect.
-Sometimes being strangers in a strange land sucks: this is one of them!
+Travel often tilts us off our axis; and this certainly one of those times!

 Baffled, I approach again a short while later, only to receive the same rude treatment.
 I glare daggers at the abdominous bulk in charge of this unfolding crisis.
 His eyes have all the warmth of an injured cobra, and he’s slouched back with his feet up on the desk, having some street kid shine his blunt-toed boots.
 This nasty bastard is simply a shiver looking for a spine to run up; with a massive bald head, heavy jowls, a nose like a mutant eggplant, and a body so hairy you would probably need a weed whacker just to see his nipples!
 With all the charm of a constipated rhinoceros, he reminds us of the detestable guard in ‘Midnight Express’!

 Instead, the Sultan of Surly guns me down with his eyes, while growling something in Spanish and jabbing the gun at me; motioning in no uncertain terms to sit back down.
-Christine has owlish eyes, especially after the threatening gesture given on the bus.
+Christine’s eyes are owlish, especially given threatening gesture on the bus.
 The tension is palpable and I’m regretting getting into a pissing contest with this two-legged skunk!
 With my bravado faded, we sit in speechless gloom pondering our fate.

 A short while later we notice a blonde girl wander in, conversing in fluent Spanish.
 I call out, asking if she speaks English.
 Affirmative: she is an American, teaching school in Peru.
 Relating our predicament, we ask if she can possibly find out what is happening.
 Acting as interpreter, Mildred determines our problem is that we have overstayed the departure date on our passports.